 BCD, CESA, BWRAF, VENTID, DM…The acronym list goes on and on!

-Last month I talked about the characteristics of potential Divemaster candidates in my blog titled ‘Have you got what it takes?’
-This month, along with a special announcement, I am going to discuss what the next PADI professional-level steps are and add to the list of acronyms above.
+We've got another blog that talks about the characteristics of potential Divemaster candidates titled ‘Have you got what it takes?’
+This time, I am going to discuss what the next PADI professional-level steps are and add to the list of acronyms above.

 Divemaster (DM) - as we know, this is the first professional certification and the end result is an experienced diver who can assist and supervise dive training, conduct a number of programmes and generally help around the dive centre.
 From here, the training gets a little more intense but the opportunities afterward also greatly expand.